d-medm/c-unit-test-generator/README.md

 Due to this, I wasn't able to generate test and coverage report through my python script.

 ## Running the build manually with CMake:
-All tests passed by runnig CMake manually.
+All tests passed by running CMake manually.

 <img src="tests.png" width="30%">